Lee Smith (baseball): Cincinnati Reds (1996)

-Montreal Expos
+Montreal Expos (1997)

 Smith was picked up by the Montreal Expos for 1997 on a $400,000 contract.
 This was Smith's final season of his career.
 His last game of the season, and his career, was two innings of extra-innings relief during an interleague rivalry game won by Toronto on July 2.
 After posting career-worsts in ERA (5.82), hits per nine innings (11.63) and several other statistics, Smith announced his retirement on July 15.
 Smith was formally released by the Expos on September 25, 1997.

-Post-Major League career
+Post-playing career

 Despite his retirement announcement, the Kansas City Royals signed Smith as a free agent and invited him to spring training for 1998.
 In late March, he refused a minor-league assignment and left training camp.
 In early June, he signed a minor-league deal with the Houston Astros, appearing in two Double-A games with the Jackson Generals and 10 Triple-A games with the New Orleans Zephyrs.
 After posting an ERA near 7.00 in Triple-A, he was released at the end of June, and retired again.
 Over the course of his career in the major leagues, Smith appeared in 1,022 games, accruing a 71–92 win–loss record to go along with his 478 saves.
 His career ERA was 3.03, and he struck out 1,251 batters.